Pisgah Forest in Transylvania County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Estatoe Path (approx. 0.3 miles away); Brevard College (approx. 3.2 miles away); The Weaver College Bell (approx. 3.2 miles away); Weaver College Bell Tower (approx. 3.2 miles away); College Stone Wall and Gate (approx. 3.3 miles away); Transylvania County Courthouse (approx. 3½ miles away); In Honor and Memory (approx. 3½ miles away); St. Philip's Parish (approx. 3½ miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 19, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 415 times since then and 27 times this year.
+It was originally submitted on July 19, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 509 times since then.
 Photos: 1, 2, 3, 4. submitted on July 19, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.